Likelihood-free stochastic approximation EM for inference in complex models: Simulation studies

-We now compare SAEM-SL with the direct maximization of the data synthetic loglikelihood, as illustrated in section \ref{sec:wood-synlik}.
-In order to perform a fair comparison with SAEM-SL, we run the 100 optimization procedures with $R=200$ anew, using the same data as in SAEM-SMC and SAEM-SL and the same parameters starting value.
-Also, since with SAEM-SL we had $K\times L=2,400$, here to maximize $\log \mathcal{N}(\bS(\bY);\bmu_{\btheta},\bSigma_{\btheta})$ we run 2,400 iterations of the Nelder-Mead (NM) simplex.
-Results in Table \ref{tab:theophylline} are clearly favourable to SAEM-SL.
-However, as discussed in section \ref{sec:wood-synlik}, this might likely be the consequence of using a deterministic optimizer for the direct optimization of the SL, which ends-up trapped in local optima.
-Therefore we also run a single instance of the pseudo-marginal Bayesian SL algorithm of \cite{price2016bayesian}, see section \ref{sec:wood-synlik}.
+We now run a single instance of the pseudo-marginal Bayesian SL algorithm of \cite{price2016bayesian}.
 We impose independent uniform priors $K_e\sim U(0.01,1)$, $Cl\sim U(0.01,20)$, $\sigma\sim U(0.01,0.2)$ and $\sigma_\varepsilon\sim U(0.05,1)$ and run 5000 MCMC iterations.
 Parameters were proposed using the adaptive Gaussian random walk of \cite{haario-saksman-tamminen}, obtaining an acceptance rate of about 25\%.
 We first consider $R=200$, same as for SAEM-SL.
 Posterior means and 95\% posterior intervals for each parameter are: $\hat{K}_e=0.052$ [0.027,0.074], $\hat{Cl}=0.048$ [0.027,0.091], $\hat{\sigma}=0.105$ [0.024,0.195], $\hat{\sigma}_\varepsilon=0.541$ [0.087,0.9969].
 We notice the first two parameters are correctly identified while the latter two parameters are essentially unidentified.
 This can also be noticed from their MCMC trace plots, spanning the support of the corresponding priors (plots not reported for brevity).
 Results can be partially improved using $R=2,000$, producing better identification for the first two parameters but not for the latter two, see Figure \ref{fig:theophylline-bayesSL-hist}.
 Therefore, using uniform priors as suggested in \cite{wood2010statistical} when the MAP is the only object of interest is not appropriate here and strongly informative priors for $(\sigma,\sigma_\varepsilon)$ might be needed.